anisghaoui/PriceTrackerBot/README.md

 # PriceTrackerBot
 A simple bot that tracks a list of items on amazon.com.
-When one of the item is below the desired price, it sends an email too a given google email address.
+When one of the items is below the desired price, it sends an email to a given google email address.

 ## Prequisite
 * bs4